 Without these skills, it is harder for them to stay in school and graduate.
-When you give children the skills to succeed in education, you not only empower them to have more stable, rewarding futures, but you also create a brighter future for their children and grandchildren.
+Empower children through United Way to have more stable, rewarding futures, and create a brighter future for their children and grandchildren.

 In order to ensure that youth will become engaged and productive citizens, United Way focuses on the strategies that local education experts say are the keys to long-term student success:

-Through the Campaign for Grade Level Reading, United Way is supporting children throughout the continuum of their school career by ensuring more third graders are reading at grade level.
+As our community’s sponsor for the Campaign for Grade Level Reading, United Way is supporting children throughout the continuum of their school career by ensuring kiddos are reading at grade level.
 Volunteer mentors work with small groups of students to make sure they are reading with understanding and having fun while doing so!

 Your donations transform lives.